tommanzur/rag_with_knowledge_graphs/README.md

 ## Features

-- Extracting information from sources like Wikipedia.
+- Extracting information from sources like Wikipedia. and local documents.
 - Using large language models (LLM) for text analysis.
 - Iterative construction of knowledge graphs.
 - Visualization and summarization of results.